spegelius/filaswitch/README.md

 * Starting Script: Enclose your starting script with:
 > ; START SCRIPT START
 ##### Advanced-tab
-* Set Tool Change Retraction distance to 0.0
+* Set Tool Change Retraction distance to 0.0 or make sure it is not more than your normal retraction
+    * also check retraction speed to match the normal retraction speed
+* Disable 'Perform retraction during wipe movement'

 > [you start g-code lines here...]